lerouxb/nodeintro/README.md

 ### build.js

-Use [node-markdown](https://github.com/andris9/node-markdown) to convert slides.markdown to html and then replace {{slides}} in template.html with that and save to index.html.
+Use [node-markdown](https://github.com/andris9/node-markdown) to convert slides.md to html and then replace {{slides}} in template.html with that and save to index.html.
 Run it with `node build`.

 ### index.html